Money growing

 Once all the facts and data has been gathered and recorded, analyse when the cash flow is low or negative then start planning for actions to obtain working capital accordingly.
 This could be a loan, invoice financing, overdraft, letter of credit etc. Cash is all about timing.
 The more details you have in terms of timing and amount, the more accurate the cash flow forecast would be and will minimise the risk of running out of cash.
 A Company can be very profitable but still can go out of business if it has no cash to pay its creditors.

-This cash flow exercise need to be performed and reviewed on a regular basis preferably on a monthly.
+This forecasting cash flow exercise need to be performed and reviewed on a regular basis preferably on a monthly.
 Revisit the Company plan/activities and update the details with the actual or latest available information and revise the data in the cash flow chart.
 Analyse any differences to continuously improve the forecast.

 Nalinee Chinowuthichai is the co-founder of InvoiceInterchange, Singapore’s invoice trading platform, where SMEs can flexibly manage their cash flow by selling invoices to a network of investors who compete to provide cash advances.